jonnonz1/nz-statute-book/acts/public/1988/trade-anti-dumping-and-countervailing-duties-act-1988.md

   - **like goods** , in relation to any goods, means— (a) other goods that are like those goods in all respects; or (b) in the absence of goods referred to in paragraph (a), goods which have characteristics closely resembling those goods
-  - **Minister** means the Minister of Commerce
+  - **Minister** means the Minister of the Crown for the time being responsible for the administration of this Act
+  - **Ministry** means the department of State that, with the authority of the Prime Minister, is responsible for the administration of this Act
+  - **residential building material** means any building material that is capable of being incorporated into or associated with a residential dwelling (regardless of whether it is also capable of being incorporated into or associated with commercial premises)
-  - **Secretary** means the chief executive of the Ministry of Economic Development
+  - **Secretary** means the chief executive of the Ministry
   - **shipment** has the meaning given to it in section 2(1) of the Tariff Act 1988
-  - **specific subsidy** means a subsidy that is specific to an enterprise or industry, or a group of enterprises or industries, within the jurisdiction of a foreign government
+  - **specific subsidy** means a subsidy that is specific to an enterprise or industry, or a group of enterprises or industries, within the jurisdiction of a foreign Government
-  - **subsidised goods** means goods in respect of the production, manufacture, growth, processing, purchase, distribution, transportation, sale, export, or import of which a specific subsidy has been or will be paid, granted, authorised, or otherwise provided, directly or indirectly, by a foreign government
+  - **subsidised goods** means goods in respect of the production, manufacture, growth, processing, purchase, distribution, transportation, sale, export, or import of which a specific subsidy has been or will be paid, granted, authorised, or otherwise provided, directly or indirectly, by a foreign Government
-  - **subsidy** includes any financial or other commercial benefit that has accrued or will accrue, directly or indirectly, to persons engaged in the production, manufacture, growth, processing, purchase, distribution, transportation, sale, export, or import of goods, as a result of any scheme, programme, practice, or thing done, provided, or implemented by a foreign government; but does not include the amount of any duty or internal tax imposed on goods by the Government of the country of origin or country of export from which the goods, because of their exportation from the country of export or country of origin, have been exempted or have been or will be relieved by means of refund or drawback
+  - **subsidy** includes any financial or other commercial benefit that has accrued or will accrue, directly or indirectly, to persons engaged in the production, manufacture, growth, processing, purchase, distribution, transportation, sale, export, or import of goods, as a result of any scheme, programme, practice, or thing done, provided, or implemented by a foreign Government; but does not include the amount of any duty or internal tax imposed on goods by the Government of the country of origin or country of export from which the goods, because of their exportation from the country of export or country of origin, have been exempted or have been or will be relieved by means of refund or drawback
   - **Tariff** has the meaning given to it in section 2 of the Tariff Act 1988
   - **WTO Agreement** means the Agreement establishing the World Trade Organization adopted at Marrakesh on 15 April 1994.
 (2) For the purposes of this Act, a purchase or sale of goods shall not be treated as an arm's length transaction if—